HelloThereMatey/Bootleg_Macro/README.md

 # Bootleg_Macro
-Open sourcing and charting financial data that you may've had to pay for before.
-We don't like paying stuff, no thanks.
+Toolkit for sourcing financial data, analysis and charting.
+Our goal is to provide access to data that is usually hidden behinnd paywalls and to hhelp with analysis.
+Includes web-scraping to get data from sources such as tradingview and yahoo finance without needing accounts at these sources.
+Provides interfaces that makes downloading macroeconomic data from easy to use sources such as FRED and much harder to deal with API's such as the BEA and ABS a breeze.

 Multiple tools for obtaining and then charting and comparing economic data with asset price data.
-Has two aggregated liquidity indexes that you won't find elsewhere for free.
-Tools:
+Includes aggregated liquidity indexes such as aggregated Central bank balance sheets and global M2 aggregate.

+## Tools for the layman
+### Scripts controlled via an excel file or PyQt6 based control panel, as easy as choose settings and press run):
+- Watchlist creation GUI.
+Search for data from the list of standard sources and build watchlists that can act as the basis for a financial study that can self-update over time.
+    - The standard data sources currently implemented are:
+        - MacroEconomic data: FRED, BEA, ABS (FRED and BEA require free API keys).
+        - Equity, Index, Commodity etc.: TradingView, Yahoo Finance.
+These are provided via data scraping.
+        - Crypto: Coin Gecko, Glassnode (requires Glassnode subscription and API key).
+If you want data from this source & don't want to buy subscription, contact me and I'll setup an API to provide it to you.
+        - More sources to come in the future, particularly via data scraping, this is what Bootleg Macro is all about.
 - Generic Charting tool "Macro_Chartist":
     - Chart up to 5 traces on the same chart on up to 5 different axes or a dataframe of many traces on the same axis.
     - Transform data to first order derivatives, year on year % change, 6 month annualized etc.